electron/governance/wg-api/best-practices.md

 const result = await win.webContents.executeJavaScript('void 0')
 ```

-For subscription-style API that returns results for multiple times, it should still use callbacks.
+Subscription-style APIs that returns results multiple times should still be implemented with callbacks.

 ```javascript
 // Should still use callback if results are returned for multiple times.